1931 Hawke's Bay earthquake: Tectonic setting

-New Zealand lies along the boundary between the Indo-Australian Plate and Pacific Plates.
+New Zealand lies along the boundary between the Indo-Australian plate and Pacific plates.
 In the South Island most of the relative displacement between these plates is taken up along a single dextral (right lateral) strike-slip fault with a major reverse component, the Alpine Fault.
 In the North Island the displacement is mainly taken up along the Hikurangi Subduction Zone, although the remaining dextral strike-slip component of the relative plate motion is accommodated by the North Island Fault System (NIFS).

 The earthquake is thought to have occurred on one of the larger thrust faults within the accretionary wedge, at between ca. 5 km depth and ca. 20–25 km depth (which is the approximate depth of subducted Pacific plate at that location).

-Effects
+Damage and effects

-Nearly all buildings in the central areas of Napier and Hastings were levelled (The Dominion noted that "Napier as a town has been wiped off the map") and the death toll included 161 people in Napier, 93 in Hastings, and two in Wairoa.
-Thousands more were injured, with over 400 hospitalised.
+Nearly all buildings in the central areas of Napier and Hastings were levelled (The Dominion noted that "Napier as a town has been wiped off the map").
+It was, at the time, New Zealand's most damaging earthquake to buildings since European settlement began around 1840.
+The material damage of the earthquake was estimated at $.